 Cracked teeth can often be the culprit for a root infection.
 Dr. Kacis will fix this by placing a dental filling or an Onlay.
 If the damage is extensive then the tooth may need to be reinforced with a dental crown.

 Tooth decay between cavities and deep decay reaching into the root canals.
 These concerns will need fillings to repair smaller cavities.
 Deep tooth decay is often treated with root canal therapy and finished with a new dental crown to reinforce it.

 Gum disease cannot be cured but it can be treated.
-Treatment options vary based upon the severity of your gum disease.
+Dentists in Georgetown, KY, explain that treatment options vary based upon the severity of your gum disease.
 Your Shreveport Dentist will let you know which options will best meet your oral health needs.

 Exposed roots can be very painful to live with.
 Your dentist may recommend a surgical gum graft or root canal therapy and a crown to ease your discomfort and offer reinforced strength for the tooth.

 If you happen to have lost or worn down dental fillings, they will need to be replaced if the root is exposed.

 Damaged or worn tooth enamel can be treated with a fluoride gel that can help to strengthen tooth enamel.